vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/paramparA/articles/siMhAsanAdhipatis.md

-24. PRANATHA AARTHI HARA ( KIDAAMBI AACHAAN) looked after the refectory along with Kidambi Perumal. (p.315 of GLE) It is he who took over the culinary duties for the master after the poisoning incident when Tirukkoshtiyur Nambi entrusted Ramanuja to his loving care.
+24. PRANATAARTIHARA ( KIDAAMBI AACHAAN) looked after the refectory along with Kidambi Perumal. (p.315 of GLE) It is he who took over the culinary duties for the master after the poisoning incident when Tirukkoshtiyur Nambi entrusted Ramanuja to his loving care.
 Therefore, he came to be known Madappalli Aachaan.

 25. Baalaarya II (Kaniyanur Siriya Aazhwaan)
 26. Ichchambaadi Aachaan